 Whether you're reading a book, typing, doing household chores or gardening, you're likely to look at your hands several times throughout the day.
 If your fingers are pudgier than you'd like, this can cause you angst from the time you wake up and see your digits shutting off the alarm clock to the time you return to bed, using the same plump pointers to set it again.
 You can do some things to get trim and tone fingers that are worthy of your glances.

-Lower your sodium intake by removing the salt shaker from the table, using herbs to flavor your food and swapping natural foods for processed options.
+Lower your sodium intake by removing the salt shaker from the table, using herbs to flavor your food and swapping processed foods for natural options.
 The more sodium you take in, the more water your body will retain, giving you fingers that are pudgier than they need to be.
 According to the Centers for Disease Control and Prevention, you should not consume more than 2,300 milligrams of sodium daily.
 This amount drops to a mere 1,500 milligrams if you have high blood pressure, diabetes or kidney disease, are African-American or are over the age of 51.

 Lose excess body fat through a healthy diet.
 When you carry excess weight in other areas of your body, you will likely carry it in your fingers as well.
 Eat lean proteins -- including nuts and seeds -- fruit, vegetables, whole grains and low-fat dairy products.
 Cook them using healthy methods, such as steaming and baking, and always choose natural over processed options.